-This is perhaps the sustainable opposite of your local supermarket!
-It’s the best stop off location to pick up sustainable food from the farm shop to stock up for your holiday, or you can drop into the kitchen or café from 8am to 4pm for some incredible organic and tasty treats.
+Greendale Farm Shop & Cafe is perhaps the sustainable opposite of your local supermarket!
+It’s the best stop-off location to pick up sustainable food from the farm shop to stock up for your holiday, or you can drop into the kitchen or café from 8am to 4pm for some incredible organic and tasty treats.
 There are delicious options for every type of diner, whether you’re vegan, vegetarian, pescatarian or omnivorous.
-All menu options feature fresh locally grown ingredients from their farm and sustainable fishing boats and they source from carefully chosen sustainable suppliers throughout the region.
+All menu options feature fresh locally grown ingredients from their farm and sustainable fishing boats and they source from carefully chosen suppliers throughout the region.

 This ethos of innovation includes a focus on nourishing local habitats, and they also have fully compostable bio-plastic packaging solutions if you’re looking to take away.
 You can either visit the location or order online and have your stunning sustainable food delivered right to your holiday home door.

-Based in Riverford Farm, this gorgeous kitchen serves organic veggies grown and picked in a literal ‘farm to plate’ experience.
+Based in Riverford Farm, The Riverford Field Kitchen serves organic veggies grown and picked in a literal ‘farm-to-plate’ experience.
 Booking is essential as everything is cooked to quantity to reduce waste and the menu is dreamy with seasonal, organic and ‘vegcentric’ dishes.
 You can eat inside or outside in the garden terrace next to the herb garden.
 A recent reviewer called it ‘the lunch of his life’ and on top of yummy food, they also run workshops and events on sustainable food consumption, food activism and the environment.

-This electric tram is an absolute leader for stunning views of the Axe Valley.
-It has an upper deck for those windblown photo opportunities, and it’s a great way to see the World Heritage Jurassic Coast.
+Seaton Heritage Tramway is an electric tram with stunning views of the Axe Valley.
+It has an upper deck for those windblown photo opportunities, and it’s a great way to see the world-famous Jurassic Coast.
 There’s an enclosed saloon in case the weather turns and lots of wildlife to spot along the way at the Blackhole Marsh and the Seaton Wetlands Halt.

-Growing since 1903, these waterfalls and nature experiences are a must for anyone visiting Dartmouth.
-There’s the gentle blue trail for those who love an ancient woodland experience.
-The trails are marked up like ski slopes: the blue trail will let you gently amble through some ancient woodland, while the boulder scrambling red route features an Instagram-friendly 70ft waterfall.
+Growing since 1903, Becky Falls and nearby nature experiences are a must for anyone visiting Dartmouth.
+The walking trails are marked up like ski slopes: the blue trail will let you gently amble through some ancient woodland, while the boulder scrambling red route features an Instagram-friendly 70ft waterfall.